Grading Policy

 Student Response Participation

 - For each video podcast there is a set of questions in quiz section of Canvas that you need to answer.
-I recommend that you fully watch a video podcats and then answer the questions in Canvas.
+I recommend that you fully watch a video podcast and then answer the questions in Canvas.
 Most questions have a correct answer.
 Students will have 2 days after a video podcast is due to complete the online questions before the questions are closed and students can then check to see how they performed in their answers.
 Questions will remain in a review mode online for use in reviewing material and studying for exams.

 - Online questions will be graded purely on the basis of participation, with each question having the same value towards the total grade for this component of the course.